KaixuanZ/STSIM/README.md

 ### Kaixuan

-Compare with other recent year's paper (deep learning based)
+Comparing with other recent year's papers (deep learning based)

+Comparing these methods on other datasets (if needed)

 ## Current Progress: